 Crockpot Apple Cinnamon Oatmeal

 Never underestimate the power of a great bowl of oatmeal.
-It sounds so simple but delivers so much comfort ... and satisfaction!
-I think I could have oatmeal every single morning and never get tired of it.
+It sounds so simple but delivers so much comfort … and satisfaction!
+I could have oatmeal every morning and never get tired of it.

-I will admit that sometimes, first thing in the morning I just can't seem to get my eyes open enough to boil a pan of water.
+I will admit that sometimes, first thing in the morning, I just can’t open my eyes enough to boil a pan of water.

-It seems I can always stumble into the kitchen but then things might get limited after that.
+It seems I can always stumble into the kitchen, but things might get limited after that.

 All that’s left is to pull out a spoon and relax over a delicious bowl of morning breakfast.